 Water Curing "Smashed" or "Cracked" Olives

-- When ready, fill the pan with brine * (about 1 part sea salt to 10 parts water) and lemon juice (about 1 part lemon juice to 10 parts water), transfer to jars if desired, and refrigerate for several hours before eating. **
+- When ready, fill the pan with brine (about 1 part sea salt to 10 parts water) and lemon juice (about 1 part lemon juice to 10 parts water), transfer to jars if desired, and refrigerate for several hours before eating.

-Dry (Salt) Curing
+Dry (Salt) Curing Outside

-Dry (Salt) Curing
+Dry (Salt) Curing in Jars

 Test for bitterness (rinsing the olive first).
-Continue to cure if bitterness remains; otherwise, add warm water to cover and 4 tablespoons of good quality red wine vinegar and top with a layer of olive oil.
+Continue to cure if bitterness remains; otherwise, add warm water to cover and 4 tablespoons of good-quality red-wine vinegar and top with a layer of olive oil.
 They will be ready to eat after 4 to 5 days.

 Cover any type of olive in olive oil and leave them alone for several months.
 Test for taste.